chenxiachan/chenxiachan.github.io/_pages/about.md

 In early 2024, I was a Visiting Scholar at the  [Center for the Built Environment (CBE)](https://cbe.berkeley.edu/), UC Berkeley, where I explored the integration of causal inference and AI to support engineering decision-making and energy-efficient design strategies.

-As a posthumanist, I am passionate about achieving general [augmented intelligence](https://digitalreality.ieee.org/publications/what-is-augmented-intelligence#:~:text=Augmented%20intelligence%20is%20a%20subsection,in%20response%20to%20improved%20decisions), intelligent systems that dynamically align with human cognition, context, and values.
-My work integrates first-principles knowledge, causal analysis, and bio-inspired learning architectures to establish new paradigms of human-computer co-evolution.

-My research contributes to:
-- Human-AI alignment for decision-making, interaction, and collaborative scientific discovery
-- Future-proof AI frameworks for sustainability, design, and engineering under real-world uncertainty
-- Neuro-inspired dynamical systems for adaptive machine intelligence

 Invited Talks and Interviews: